adi3374/devops-B-34/Docker/docker.md

   **4. Prod** : Where the final product runs for end-users.

+- install dependencies and particular version of software is a very difficult task
+- to avoid these kind of environmental issues we are using docker
+- whatever the software we required is install using docker
+-
+Que.
+What is Docker?
+**Docker** is an open source platform for developing, shipping and running applications in containers
+           containers are lightweight, isolated environments that package application and their dependencies together.

+  **Benefits**
+  - portability
+  - scalability
+  - consistency
+  - resource efficiency

   ## On-Premises vs. Virtual Machines (VMs)

 | Feature                    | On-Premises                                      | Virtual Machines (VMs)                          |